nictki/Battmon/Battmon/README.md

 **25.11.2012**
 * improve check if battery is present or not
 * add better warnings if some optional dependency is missing
-* add sound files to github
+* add new sound file
 * minor bug fixes

 ## Notes:
-Be sure that your ck-list-sessions output gives something like this:
+If you want to use hibernate, suspend or poweroff, be sure that your `ck-list-sessions output` gives something like this:

 	$: ck-list-sessions
    	...